bajicdusko/bajicdusko.github.io/_posts/2018-09-27-android-testing-aws-device-farm-vs-firebase-test-lab.markdown

 date: "2018-09-27 13:00"
 categories: [android]
 tags: [android, testing, aws, devicefarm, firebase, testlab]
-twitter_excerpt: "With the gained experience by working on large scale android project, check out some tips and tricks about the AWS DeviceFarm and Firebase TestLab"
+description: "Tips and tricks on the AWS DeviceFarm and Firebase TestLab."
 ---

 A whole year passed since I started working on Android automation testing solution on the project for a large corporation.
 The project is handed over to another team now, and it’s time to share the valuable experience.